What looks like mouse poop but isn’t

 Nesting Materials

-Finding nests made of soft materials can confirm a mouse problem.
+Finding nests made of soft materials can confirm a mouse problem and is a key indicator discussed in our complete guide to identifying and safely cleaning mouse droppings.

 Mice utilize a variety of materials, such as clothing and paper, to create comfortable nests.